danlyke/nodejspresentation/presentation.md

 ---

-# npm - Node Package Manager
+## npm - Node Package Manager

 - -g to install globally, people like local installation
 - also runs packages.

 ---

-# Nodejs - server
+## Nodejs - server

 A computer is a state machine.
 Threads are for people who can't program state machines.
 Alan Cox

+- event-driven
+- easy to combine server types
+- lots of functionality layering

 ---

-# Standing on the feet of giants
+## Standing on the feet of giants

 - ShareJS
 - LiveDB